If you live in England contact your local council to find:

 - the school’s latest key stage 2 and 4 attainment and progress measures

-- their policies for children with special educational needs and disabilities
+- their special educational needs (SEN) information report, which includes information about their policies for children or young people with special educational needs and disabilities

 - the amount of money they get for taking underprivileged children (the ‘pupil premium’), what they do with it and the effect it’s had